 OUR STORY-CONNECTING SUSTAINABLE LANDSCAPES TO SUSTAINABLE FOOD SYSTEMS

-Yellow Springs Farm Native Plant Nursery and Artisanal Goat Cheese Dairy, founded by Catherine and Al Renzi, is located in Chester Springs, Pennsylvania.
+Yellow Springs Farm, a Native Plant Nursery and Artisanal Goat Cheese Dairy, founded by Catherine and Al Renzi, is located in Chester Springs, Pennsylvania.
 The farm and nursery consists of an historic farmhouse, dairy barn, a springhouse with pond on 8 acres of land.
 Orginally a dairy farm 150 years ago, we purchased the farm in 2001 protecting it from future development with a conservation easement.
 Our focus on conservation landscaping comes from the knowledge that preservation of our environment, including waterways and woodlands in both our residential and rural areas is necessary to insure the future health of our planet and ourselves.
 Re-establishing native habitats with native plants and environmentally sensitive methods is a way to “conserve our landscapes” for the benefit of our water, air and environment.
 In past centuries, much of our Yellow Springs Farm was pasture for cow grazing.
 When the dairy farm business was closed decades ago, no work was done to reestablish the native species that were present prior to the dairy farm.
 Over the past half-century or so, nature took its course, and many alien species invaded.
 Some invasive plants, such as Autumn Olive and Norway Maples, were introduced by people who did not understand the long-term impact of their plant selections.

 The Native Plant Difference